-There are three reasons why you should read Bliss’s Fall: one is the alpha-male-hero reversal; the second is her consistently good writing; and thirdly, the trope-twisting of the romance narrative’s key betrayal moment.
+There are three reasons why you should read Bliss’s Fall: one is the alpha-male-hero reversal; the second is consistently good writing; and thirdly, the trope-twisting of the romance narrative’s key betrayal moment.
 Miss Bates found the first the most interesting and worthy to put Bliss’s Fall a cut above any run-of-the-mill, “entertaining” romance.
-It is as if Bliss were playing hooky with the romance shibboleth, the HP, with its powerful, wealthy, and emotionally stunted alpha-hero.
+Bliss plays hooky with the romance shibboleth, the HP, with its powerful, wealthy, and emotionally stunted alpha-hero.
 Miss Bates found herself reading Fall with a double-narrative running in her head: here’s Fall, here’s the riff on the HP.
 And, with Fall a “rock’n’roll world”-set romance, the metaphor seems apropos.

 Bliss’s sheer cleverness comes in when Seth’s characterization is played against Dimity’s.
-Dimity has all qualities of the HP-alpha-hero, tongue-in-cheek as Bliss may have written them.
-For one, and this made Miss B. smile with delight, she recognizes Seth’s “innocence” and potential vulnerability to the world’s nasty and sees herself as his shield: “Some people needed protecting and Seth was one of those – a kind, decent guy who wore his heart on his sleeve.”
+Dimity has HP-alpha-hero qualities.
+For one, and this delighted Miss B., she recognizes Seth’s “innocence” and potential vulnerability to the world’s nasty and sees herself as his shield: “Some people needed protecting and Seth was one of those – a kind, decent guy who wore his heart on his sleeve.”
 One of Miss Bates’s favourite moments was Bliss’s sly allusion to the beta hero in Dimity’s assessment of Seth’s love moves:

 “I’m sure you’re an awesome lover.
 Tender.
 Considerate … ” She struggled to think of all the positives associated with a beta male.
 “And probably awesome at kissing and cuddling afterward.”
 The outrage on his face.
 She got the giggles.